GernotAlthammer/buderus_ecomatic4000/Example/README.md

 <img src="https://github.com/GernotAlthammer/buderus_ecomatic4000/blob/main/Example/IMG_7350.jpg" style="width: 80%;">

-The carrier board (50 x 70 mm) does have a few pins to mount and connect the ESP32 and the RS232, as well as the signal routing.<br/>
+The carrier board (50 x 70 mm) does have a few pins to mount and connect the ESP32 and the RS232, as well as the signal routing.
 **Note:** the RX/TX from ESP32 to the RS232 module is **cross-over!**

 ESP32 OI ------ connection ----- TTL-RS232 module (TTL pins)<br/>